Kay0s/ExpressNoteTaker/README.md

 - fs.writeFile is used to render the HTML.
 - Once the user's information regarding:
   - notes are served:
-- An HTML file with the user's saved notes is created.
+- An HTML file with the user's saved notes and unique id is created.
-- User's saved notes can be deleted from the db.json.
+- User's saved notes can be deleted based on the id in the db.json.

 ## Test